EU Licensed4.8/5

 Getting Sildenafil on an NHS Prescription

-Sildenafil has been available as a generic medicine since the original Viagra patent expired in 2013, and it is now widely prescribed on the NHS.
+Sildenafil is a generic medicine.
+It has been available since 2013, when the original Viagra patent ended.
+Doctors widely prescribe it on the NHS.

-Your GP can prescribe sildenafil if they consider it clinically appropriate for your erectile dysfunction.
+Your GP can prescribe sildenafil if it is right for your erectile dysfunction.

-Historically, NHS prescribing of PDE5 inhibitors was restricted to specific patient groups (such as men with diabetes or spinal cord injury).
+In the past, the NHS limited PDE5 inhibitors to specific patient groups.
+This included men with diabetes or spinal cord injury.
+These rules have changed.

-Those restrictions have been relaxed, and NICE now recommends that PDE5 inhibitors should be offered to all men with erectile dysfunction as a first-line pharmacological treatment.
+NICE now suggests offering PDE5 inhibitors to all men with erectile dysfunction.
+It is a first-line treatment.

-- Book an appointment with your GP or use an online GP consultation service offered by your practice
+• Book an appointment with your GP.
+You can also use an online GP service from your practice.

-- If sildenafil is appropriate, your GP will issue a prescription that you can collect from any pharmacy
+• If sildenafil is suitable, your GP will give you a prescription.
+You can collect it from any pharmacy.

-Your GP may also refer you to a specialist if they suspect an underlying cardiovascular or hormonal cause for your erectile dysfunction.
+Your GP might also send you to a specialist.
+This happens if they suspect a heart or hormone problem is causing your erectile dysfunction.

 How Much Does Sildenafil Cost?

-The cost of sildenafil depends on how you obtain it.
+The cost of sildenafil depends on how you get it.

 NHS prescription:

-- In England, the standard NHS prescription charge applies (currently around 9.90 GBP per item as of 2026)
+• In England, you pay the standard NHS prescription charge.
+This is about 9.90 GBP per item as of 2026.

-- In Scotland, Wales and Northern Ireland, NHS prescriptions are free of charge
+• In Scotland, Wales and Northern Ireland, NHS prescriptions are free.

 Over-the-counter (Viagra Connect):

-- Typical prices range from 5 GBP to 10 GBP per tablet depending on the pharmacy and pack size
+• Prices usually range from 5 GBP to 10 GBP per tablet.
+This depends on the pharmacy and pack size.

-- It is available in packs of 4 or 8 tablets
+• It comes in packs of 4 or 8 tablets.

 Private prescription or online pharmacy:

-- Generic sildenafil from a regulated online pharmacy typically costs between 0.50 GBP and 2 GBP per tablet
+• Generic sildenafil from a regulated online pharmacy usually costs between 0.50 GBP and 2 GBP per tablet.

-- Always check that an online pharmacy is registered with the General Pharmaceutical Council (GPhC) and displays the Distance Selling Logo
+• Always check that an online pharmacy is registered with the General Pharmaceutical Council (GPhC).
+It should also show the Distance Selling Logo.

-Generic sildenafil is one of the most affordable erectile dysfunction treatments available in the UK.
+Generic sildenafil is one of the cheapest erectile dysfunction treatments in the UK.

 Viagra Connect: The Over-the-Counter Option

-Since 2018, Viagra Connect (sildenafil 50 mg) has been available over the counter in UK pharmacies without a prescription.
+Since 2018, Viagra Connect (sildenafil 50 mg) has been available without a prescription.
+You can buy it over the counter in UK pharmacies.
+You can speak to a pharmacist directly.

-This means you can speak with a pharmacist directly, and if the medicine is suitable for you, purchase it on the same visit.
+If the medicine is right for you, you can buy it on the same visit.

 Who can buy Viagra Connect:

-- Men aged 18 years or over with erectile dysfunction
+• Men aged 18 or over with erectile dysfunction.

-- The pharmacist will ask a series of screening questions about your health, medications and symptoms
+• The pharmacist will ask about your health, medicines, and symptoms.

 What to expect at the pharmacy:

-- The consultation is usually conducted in a private consultation room
+• The talk usually happens in a private consultation room.

-- You will be asked about your blood pressure, heart conditions, liver and kidney function, and medications
+• You will be asked about your blood pressure, heart conditions, and liver and kidney function.
+You will also discuss your medicines.

-- If the pharmacist is satisfied that Viagra Connect is safe for you, they will supply it
+• If the pharmacist believes Viagra Connect is safe, they will give it to you.

-- If any concerns arise, the pharmacist will refer you to your GP
+• If there are any concerns, the pharmacist will send you to your GP.

-Viagra Connect is available only at the 50 mg strength.
-If you need a different dose (25 mg or 100 mg), you will need a prescription from your GP or another prescriber.
+Viagra Connect is only available as a 50 mg dose.
+If you need a different dose, such as 25 mg or 100 mg, you will need a prescription.
+Your GP or another prescriber can provide this.

 Who Can Get Sildenafil on the NHS?

-The previous restrictions that limited NHS prescribing to certain patient groups have been substantially relaxed.
+The old rules, which limited NHS prescribing to certain patient groups, are now much more relaxed.

-- Men with diabetes mellitus (type 1 or type 2)
+• Men with type 1 or type 2 diabetes mellitus.

-- Men with multiple sclerosis, Parkinson's disease or spinal cord injury
+• Men with multiple sclerosis, Parkinson's disease, or a spinal cord injury.

-In practice, GPs now have the discretion to prescribe sildenafil to any man with erectile dysfunction where it is clinically appropriate, regardless of the underlying cause.
+Now, GPs can prescribe sildenafil to any man with erectile dysfunction.
+This is true if it is clinically appropriate, no matter the cause.

-If your GP is reluctant to prescribe, you are entitled to seek a second opinion or ask for a referral.
+If your GP is unsure, you can ask for a second opinion or a referral.

 Safety and Regulation